jhsu802701/rails_from_scratch_rails5/09-05-admins_login.md

                             sessions: 'admins/sessions' }
   # END: admin
 ```
 * In your web browser, refresh the admin login page.
-You'll still see the generic Devise sign in page, but the controller is now "admins sessions".
+You'll still see the generic Devise sign in page, but the controller is now "admins/sessions".

 ### Admin Login Form
 * Replace the contents of the file app/views/admins/sessions/new.html.erb with the following: